usnistgov/fireflow/STANDARD.md

 standards will be given as sectional citations (ie §X.Y.Z, referring to headers) when necessary and applicable.

-Furthermore, `fireflow` has many ways to deal with "non-compliant" errors commonly found in FCS files which are not covered here; this is meant to provide an overview of how `fireflow` implements the standards themselves.
+By default, `fireflow` will only **read** fully-compliant files as outlined here. `fireflow` has many ways to deal with "non-compliant" errors commonly found in FCS files which are covered elsewhere; this is meant to provide an overview of how `fireflow` implements the standards themselves.

-By default, `fireflow` will only accept fully-compliant files as outlined here.
+`fireflow` will only **write** fully-compliant files which follow the standards and any exceptions outlined here.
+Any deviation from this is a bug.

 ## HEADER